Nasty Chugger!

 My marvellous daughter Georgia approached me yesterday and asked if she could blow out some candles.
 ‘No prob me darl’ I said ‘but it’s not your birthday.’

 ‘I know but I just want to blow out some candles.’ she spat back slightly aggressively as if I was being a bit thick as she’d only asked to blow out candles, not have a piece of cake.
 So I set up this candelabra whatsit and put some big candles in and grabbed the box of matches from her (phew) and lit them.
-She very carefully pursed her lips and blew them out one by one and holiday in corfu 2102 144said without prompting ‘I wish for …people’.
+She very carefully pursed her lips and blew them out one by one and said without prompting ‘I wish for …people’.
 Naturally I launched into an explanation why ‘people’ wasn’t really a good idea to wish for as the world’s birth rate and population was pretty high and didn’t really need a boost and then thought but perhaps she’s wishing for something quite altruistic and is wishing for people to get along but just isn’t expressing it very well.
 ‘How about wishing for ‘world peace’? i suggested.
 I duly relit the candles and she blew them out one by one very carefully and then whispered ‘I wish for …world peace’..Marvellous!
 Bravo!’ i said.
 ‘Again!’ she exhorted.
 So again I lit the candles and again she blew them out and asked for world peace.
 And eleven more times.
 I finally said ‘that’s enough world peace my darling I want to watch the football’ (manu losing btw. ha ha ha ha ha) To which she shrieked and said ‘Nawwwwww!
 You can’t!
 I WANT TO WISH FOR WORLD PEACE AGAIN!’ and hit me.
 One has to remember that she is two and three quarters and that the irony of hitting me after asking me for world peace is possibly lost on her.
 Manu losing eh?
 How I laughed.

 Rickety Rioter